Is tanning safe?

 Ballantyne area dermatologists

 If you are seeking your island tan without the sun and sand, Dermatology Specialists of Charlotte can provide a new self-tanning lotion by Avene®.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.